 It’s no surprise that the idea that deconditioning (lack of activity) is causing exercise problems has shown up in long COVID.
 The deconditioning idea led large parts of the ME/CFS field astray for decades.

-Inderjit et. al also asserted that the authors’ assumptions were faulty because two hallmarks of deconditioning (reduced peak CO, increased heart-filling pressures) were not found.
-(Heart filling pressures were actually decreased.)
+Inderjit et. al also asserted that the authors’ assumptions were faulty because two hallmarks of deconditioning (reduced peak CO, increased heart-filling pressures) were missing, and one of them (heart-filling pressures) actually moved in the opposite direction expected.

 More complete exercise tests – the 2-day exercise tests and the invasive exercise tests – as well as other studies have incontrovertibly shown that while deconditioning is, of course, present, it is not responsible for the energy production problems in ME/CFS.